Who needs jaw surgery?

 Your treatment is likely to take 2–3 years in total.
 During this time, you’ll need to wear braces to move your teeth into the optimum position for your surgery.
 Most patients can choose between fixed braces or clear Invisalign aligners.

 Your surgery will take place approximately 12–18 months into your orthodontic treatment.
-Your specialist orthodontist in Clonmel Dr. Jackie Clune will liaise closely with your maxillofacial surgeon throughout to ensure you receive a seamless experience.
+Your specialist orthodontist in Clonmel Dr. Jackie Bracken will liaise closely with your maxillofacial surgeon throughout to ensure you receive a seamless experience.

 During your surgery, your surgeon will reposition your jaws and secure them using small screws and plates beneath your gums.